stormpath/stormpath-documentation/source/errors.rst

 -------------
 Property value does not match a known Stormpath resource.

+For example, you specified an invalid ``href`` for a resource that does not exist in your Tenant.

 2100
 -------------
 Malformed query.
 One or more query criteria parameters were not specified correctly.